Use of passive voice in English

 His wife left him.

-It would be extremely strange English to say that "He was left by his wife".
+It is strange in English to say that "He was left by his wife" (although some people do use it!)

 b) The passive may also be used when the agent is unknown.
 For example,